 API keys or

-client secrets to authenticate the OAuth client to fetch the token.
-So there is one less
+authenticate the OAuth client to fetch the token.
+There is one less

-Cloudentity authorization server acts as the centralized token service and will issue tokens only after passing the governance checks, represented as dynamic authorization policies, that can be configured at various levels including:
+Cloudentity authorization server acts as the centralized token service and issues tokens only after passing the governance checks, represented as dynamic authorization policies, that can be configured at various levels including:

 These tokens are issued to requesting applications with limited access and are also bound with the certificate thumbprint of the certificate used during the request for token minting.